The Paper Wedding: Reception

 The 1990 American film Green Card, starring Gérard Dépardieu and Andie MacDowell, featured marked similarities to The Paper Wedding.

 The film won the award for Best TV Feature at the 1990 Banff World Media Festival.
 It won six Gémeaux Awards in December 1990, including for best dramatic production, best photography (Sylvain Brault), best writing (Jefferson Lewis), best direction (Michel Brault), best actor in a miniseries or television film (Aranguiz) and best actress in a miniseries or television film (Bujold).
+Brault submitted the film for the SOGIC's bets film award, which had a $100,000 prize, but was rejected because it was first shown on television.
+Brault appealed to the Superior Court of Quebec, but was lost.